A lot or a little?

 What parents need to know

-Parents need to know that this thrill-a-minute story, the first in the Harry Potter series, respects kids' intelligence and motivates children to tackle its greater length and complexity, play imaginative games, and try to solve its logic puzzles.
+Parents need to know that Harry Potter and the Sorcerer's Stone is a thrill-a-minute story, the first in J.K.
+Rowling's Harry Potter series.
+It respects kids' intelligence and motivates them to tackle its greater length and complexity, play imaginative games, and try to solve its logic puzzles.
 It's the lightest in the series, but it still has some scary stuff for sensitive readers: a three-headed dog, an attacking troll, a violent life-size chess board, a hooded figure over a dead and bleeding unicorn, as well as a discussion of how Harry's parents died years ago.
-Parents who want to learn more about the series (and spin-off movies and games) can read our Harry Potter by Age and Stage article.
+A character also mentions having too much to drink at the pub one night.
+The 2015 lavishly illustrated, larger-format edition features a new cover (different from the original U.S. cover pictured here) and more than 100 full-color illustrations by Jim Kay (A Monster Calls) that depict shimmering ghosts amid breathtaking scenes of Hogwarts, character portraits, and pages from magical textbooks.
+Parents who want to learn more about the series (and spin-off movies and games) can read our Harry Potter Age-by-Age Guide.

 What's the story?